ufal/flexipipe/README.md

 - If a word is OOV (not in vocabulary), the lexicon is checked as a fallback
 - This ensures corpus-specific vocabulary (with counts) takes priority over general lexicons

-UniMorph lexicons are particularly useful for:
+**Use Cases**:
 - Low-resource languages with available UniMorph data
 - Adding morphological information from external lexicons
 - Supplementing corpus-derived vocabularies with comprehensive morphological paradigms
+- Providing lemma and FEATS information for OOV words when vocabulary doesn't have them

-**Note**: UniMorph entries are assigned a default count of 1 (since UniMorph doesn't include frequency information).
+**Note**: Lexicon entries are assigned a default count of 1 (since lexicons don't include frequency information).
 This works fine for lemmatization and tagging.

 **Vocabulary Features**:
 - **Arrays for ambiguity**: Multiple analyses stored as arrays, sorted by frequency (most frequent first)